 Made up of a series of sanctuaries known as “gopuras” and well-preserved elaborate stone buildings, perhaps the most impressive aspect of the Preah Vihear Temple is its location, set high atop the Dângrêk Mountains.

 However, this stunning location is also one of the reasons why the Preah Vihear Temple is less oft visited than other Angkorian sites like its younger counterpart, Angkor Wat.
-The ownership of the Preah Vihear Temple has long been a subject of contention between Cambodia and Thailand, almost leading to war at one stage.
+The ownership of the Preah Vihear Temple has long been a subject of contention between Cambodia and Thailand, and almost led to war.

 Officially, the Preah Vihear Temple is based in Cambodia, although the site is more easily reached from Thailand.
 Soldiers from both sides are still posted at the site and it is still quite a volatile area.
 In 2008, UNESCO listed the Preah Vihear Temple, which was also a contentious issue.

 Getting to Preah Vihear Temple